 Step 3.
 PII.
-Obtain a quotation for professional indemnity insurance cover (PII) from an Insurer which is a signatory to the CLC Participating Insurance.
-The CLC encourages prospective applicants to seek quotes from more than one insurer.
+You should ensure you have begun discussions to obtain a quotation for professional indemnity insurance cover (PII) from an Insurer which is a signatory to the CLC Participating Insurance.
+The CLC encourages firms to seek quotes from more than one insurer.
 Click on the names to find out more about each scheme.
-The absence of any current and valid quote for PII is a material omission and the CLC will treat the practice application as incomplete.

 Howdens CLC Scheme

 Marsh JLT CLC Scheme

 Miller CLC Scheme

-Important information please read and download the relevant policies and documents.
+Important information please read and download the relevant

+policies and documents.

 CLC Professional Indemnity Insurance Terms (effective 1st July 2016)

 Participating Insurers Agreement (sample agreement)

 CLC Professional Indemnity Insurance Framework

 CLC Professional Indemnity Insurance Code